Barr deepens critics’ concerns in handling of Mueller report

 Those actions have escalated partisan anxiety about Barr’s trustworthiness and taken a toll on the standing of a Justice Department veteran who won over some skeptical Democrats with a smooth confirmation hearing at which he pledged independence and transparency.
 Congressional Democrats have demanded to hear from Mueller himself, with House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer citing a disconnect Thursday between Mueller’s obstruction findings and the way Barr portrayed them.

+Timothy Flanigan, a former Justice Department colleague of Barr’s, said the attorney general’s summary of Mueller’s report accurately reflected his findings.

+“This is not a major hit to Bill Barr’s reputation,” Flanigan said.

-Barr signaled his own skepticism of the investigation even before he took office with an unsolicited memo to the Justice Department in which he criticized Mueller’s obstruction of justice inquiry.
-But his appointment nonetheless won bipartisan support, especially coming after the selection of Matthew Whitaker, the acting attorney general who was attacked by Democrats as an unqualified Trump insider.
-At his confirmation hearing, Barr defended Mueller as a longtime friend who would never involve himself in a “witch hunt” like the president has said.
+Barr signaled his own skepticism of the investigation even before he took office with an unsolicited memo to the Justice Department last year in which he criticized Mueller’s obstruction inquiry.
+But his appointment nonetheless won bipartisan support, especially coming after the president’s selection of Matthew Whitaker, the acting attorney general who was attacked by Democrats as an unqualified Trump insider.
+At his confirmation hearing, Barr broke from some Trump talking points and defended Mueller as a longtime friend who’d never involve himself in a “witch hunt” like the president has maintained.

+But his tone toward the investigation shifted in recent weeks as he learned more about Mueller’s findings.

 Frank Montoya, a former FBI supervisor, said he had given Barr the benefit of the doubt but was concerned by the ways in which Barr’s thinking appeared to align with Trump’s.